rwthanalytics/moodle-local_learning_analytics/README.md

 In addition, **aggregated data** (like the number of total clicks on all quizzes) is rounded (down) to a multiple of the threshold.
 By doing that, the teacher cannot use the aggregated data points to esimated the data points of a specific activity.
 Let's take the example from above and assume the threshold is set to `10`.
 Assuming two quiz activities have `22` and `6` clicks on them, they would show as `22` and `< 10` on the individual clicks.
 If the aggregated data would now show `28`, the teacher could easily calculate the number of clicks on the second quiz.
 That's why the aggregated shown number is displayed as `20` (rounded down to multiples of the threshold `10`).

+## Language support
+The plugin comes with German and English language files.

 ## Capabilities

 There is currently only a single capability `local/learning_analytics:view_statistics` that decides who is allowed to view the dashboard.
 By default, the following roles have the cabability (as defined in [access.php](db/access.php)):